AppMonsta/slate/source/includes/get-request-status.md

 # Get Request Status

-Validate a bulk API request to see if it is successfully completed or had any errors
+Validate a bulk API request to see if it is successfully completed or had any errors.

 ### HTTPS Request